Morris dance: North West

 The Britannia Coconut Dancers, named after a mill not far from Bacup, are unique in the tradition, in that they used sawn bobbins to make a noise, and perform to the accompaniment of a brass ensemble.
-They are one of the few North West Morris groups that still black up their faces.
+They are one of the few North West Morris groups that still black their faces.
 It is said that the dance found its way to the area through Cornishmen who migrated to work in the Rossendale quarries.

 Carnival morris dancing shares a parallel history with North West morris dancing but began to evolve independently from around the 1940s onwards.
-It remains extremely popular with upwards of 8,000 current dancers.
+It remains extremely popular with over 8,000 current dancers.

 Girls' carnival morris dancing is highly competitive and characterised by precise, synchronous routines with pom-poms (or 'shakers') executed to pop music.
 It is performed almost exclusively by girls and women in Lancashire, Cheshire and parts of North Wales.
 Performances typically take place in sports halls and community centres and participants more closely align with British carnival performances such as jazz kazoo marching bands, entertainer troupes and majorettes, than with the morris performances of the folk revival.

 In 2005, playwright Helen Blakeman staged 'The Morris' at the Liverpool Everyman, inspired by her childhood experience as a carnival morris dancer.
 In 2017, an exhibition of photographs taken at a carnival morris dancing competition in Southport by artist, Lucy Wright was presented at Cecil Sharp House.